 - Risk for the employee as if the shares decrease in value HMRC does not refund the income tax or national insurance paid on award.

 - Immediate dilution for shareholders.
-With an unapproved option there is no dilution on grant.
+With an unapproved option there is no dilution until exercise.